Trump Tower: Site acquisition and rezoning

+Design process

-The Trump Organization closed Bonwit Teller's flagship store in May 1979, and the store was demolished by 1980.
-Trump hired Der Scutt, the architect of Trump Tower, in July 1978, a year before the Bonwit Teller site was purchased.
+The Trump Organization closed Bonwit Teller's flagship store in May 1979, and the store was demolished by the next year.
+By late 1979, Allied had leased space for a Bonwit Teller store at the building's base.
+Meanwhile, Trump hired Der Scutt as the architect of Trump Tower in July 1978, a year before the Bonwit Teller site was purchased.
 Scutt had collaborated with Trump before to develop Grand Hyatt New York and several other projects.
-The architect initially proposed a design similar to Boston's John Hancock Tower, but Trump objected strongly.
-He preferred a building that was both expensive and very tall, with a design critics and potential tenants would approve of.
-The real-estate mogul later stated that "the marble in Trump Tower would cost more than the entire rent from one of my buildings in Brooklyn."
+The architect initially proposed a design similar to Boston's John Hancock Tower, but Trump strongly objected.
+He preferred a building that was both expensive and very tall, with a design that both critics and potential tenants would approve of.
+Trump later said that "the marble in Trump Tower would cost more than the entire rent from one of my buildings in Brooklyn."

 Two major factors affected Trump Tower's construction.
 One was the decision to use a concrete superstructure.
-The other was the decision to design Trump Tower as a mixed-use building as part of the Fifth Avenue special zoning district.
+The other was the decision to design it as a mixed-use building as part of the Fifth Avenue special zoning district.
 As originally planned, the tower was to have 60 stories consisting of 13 office floors, 40 residential floors, and two floors for mechanical uses, but this was later amended.
 The base was to be made of limestone, while the building's elevators were to be in a separate glass structure outside the main tower.
 The final plan called for the building to contain 58 stories.
 The lowest six floors were to be occupied by the atrium, followed by 13 office floors above it, and 39 residential floors above the office floors.

 While creating the final design for Trump Tower, Scutt studied the designs of other skyscrapers, almost all having a similar architectural form.
 To make Trump Tower stand out from the "boxy" International Style buildings being erected at the time, Scutt designed the tower as a 28-faced edifice with an "inverted pyramid of cubes" at the base.
 This design received mixed reviews from critics: although it was widely praised as creative, many reviewers also believed the tower could be covered in masonry to blend in with neighboring buildings, or that its height should be reduced for the same reason.
 The city ultimately accepted this design.